 As an expert sommelier and brewer, I am delighted to shed some light on the hot toddy debate.
 While the hot toddy is enjoyed in both Ireland and Scotland, it is widely believed to have originated in Scotland.
-The word “toddy” itself is thought to have Scottish roots, derived from the word “tudi,” which means a drink made with hot and .
+The word “toddy” itself is thought to have Scottish roots, derived from the word “tudi,” which means a drink made with hot water and spirits.

 Historically, the hot toddy was used as a remedy for cold and flu symptoms due to its warming and soothing properties.
 The combination of hot water, spirits, honey, lemon, and spices creates a comforting and therapeutic drink that can help alleviate congestion and provide temporary relief from a sore throat.